Version control

 Rename our data and output files

-- give our input data file and script more meaningful names and
+- Give our input data file and script more meaningful names.

-First let’s update file names in our script using VS Code.
+First we need to update the file names in our script using VS Code:

 PYTHON